GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex9_refining_bins.md

 How you proceed in this stage is up to you.
 You can either select bins based on their boundary, and call these the refined bins.
 Alternatively, you could select outlier contigs and examine these in more detail to determine whether or not they were correctly placed into the bin.
 Which way you proceed really depends on how well the ordination resolves your bins, and it might be that both approaches are needed.

 Today, we will run through an example of selecting potentially problematic (sub)contigs, and then deciding whether or not we want to filter these contigs out of our refined bins.
-We will use a combination of `VizBin` and `seqmagick` to remove contigs from bins where we do not trust the placement of the contig.
+We can use a combination of `VizBin` and `seqmagick` to remove contigs from bins where we do not trust the placement of the contig.
 We are aiming to reduce each bin to a trusted set of contigs.

 ### 1. Export *VizBin* clusters